someGoodBits/login-system-with-react/README.md

 ### Steps to run the app :
 1. First open a new terminal and run <code>npm run start-server</code>
     - this starts a JSONServer for simulating backend functionality
-    - this will open a JSONServer on PORT 8000
+    - this will open a JSONServer on localhost PORT 8000
 1. Second open another ternminal and run <code>npm start</code>
-    - this will start the app
+    - this will start the app on localhost PORT 3000